 - To learn more about the lecture series or watch the first Kelly lecture, please visit the IRIM website.

 Haltiwanger has played a major role in developing and studying U.S. longitudinal firm-level data and matched employer-employee data.
-Using these data, he has developed new statistical measures on business dynamism and labor market fluidity.
-He has explored the implications of these micro-based measures of firm and worker dynamics for aggregate U.S. productivity growth and for the contribution of entrepreneurs to U.S. economic performance.
-The statistical and measurement methods he has helped develop to measure and study firm and worker dynamics have been increasingly used by many statistical agencies around the world.
+The statistical and measurement methods he has helped develop to measure and study firm and worker dynamics have been used by many statistical agencies around the world.

-He received the Julius Shiskin Award for economic statistics in 2013, and the Roger Herriot Award for innovation in statistics in 2014, for his work with the statistical agencies.
-Haltiwanger has published more than 100 academic articles and numerous books including Job Creation and Destruction (with Steven Davis and Scott Schuh, MIT Press).
-He received his Ph.D. from the Johns Hopkins University in 1981.
+In 2013, Haltiwanger received the Julius Shiskin Award for economic statistics, and in 2014, he received the Roger Herriot Award for innovation in statistics for his work with statistical agencies.
+He has published more than 100 academic articles and numerous books, including Job Creation and Destruction (with Steven Davis and Scott Schuh, MIT Press).
+He received his Ph.D. from Johns Hopkins University in 1981.